Willowsounds/5-seconds-of-light/first-iteration/prototypes/colorwheel-click/README.md

-color wheel click interaction prototype code hsl was used in order to make the hue, saturation and lightning of the color easier to edit
+color wheel click interaction prototype code digital sketch with html and javascript, that uses on click event handlers to prototype a "touch screen" to interact with light hsl was used in order to make the hue, saturation and lighting of the color easier to edit